Micophi/dnscheck/README.md

 ```

 ## Scripts
-The script folder has some simple script to download domain list to test.
+The script folder has some simple scripts to download domain list to test.
 They require `wget` and `sponge` to run properly.

 ```bash
 sudo apt-get install -y wget moreutils